ScryEngineering/scrygroup.com/content/blog-posts/2020-02-29/happy_leap_day.md

 ---
-Title: "Happy leap day!"
+title: "Happy leap day!"
-Date: "2020-02-29"
+date: "2020-02-29"
-Tags:
+tags:
     - software-engineering
     - dates
     - datetime
     - intercalations
     - time
-Authors:
+authors:
     - "Janis Lesinskis"
+contentType: "blog"
 callToActionText: "Does your project have any subtle time and date bugs?
 Get in contact with us "
 ---